Dear Aunt Vadge,

 Dear stressed,

-It sounds like you have quite a lot going on so it’s no wonder you are needing some help and guidance.
+It sounds like you have quite a lot going on, so it’s no wonder you need some help and guidance.

 Adrenal-type polycystic ovarian syndrome does indeed requires a slightly different approach.
 Here, as you have correctly identified, the main concern is to reduce stress and the body’s response to stress.
 While weight and insulin are still very important, stress is the driver of the androgen production here.